acoular/acoular/docs/source/news/index.rst

     * New class :class:`~acoular.fbeamform.BeamformerSodix`
     * New SplitBregman and FISTA solvers in :class:`~acoular.fbeamform.BeamformerCMF`
     * IDW is now available for virtual rotation
-    * diferent steering vector formulations are now available for time beamformers as well
+    * different steering vector formulations are now available for time beamformers as well
     * Speedups:
         * time domain beamformers and CleanT deconvolution now share a common core codebase and all do blockwise processing
     * Bugfixes: